allegro/allms/README.md

 ### Make a new release

-When a new version of llm-wrapper is ready to be released, do the following operations:
+When a new version of allms is ready to be released, do the following operations:

 1. **Merge to master** the dev branch in which the new version has been specified:
     1. In this branch, `version` under `[tool.poetry]` section in `pyproject.toml` should be updated, e.g `0.1.0`;